yongrenjie/penguins/_sources/tutorials/matplotlib.rst.txt

 .. note::

    This tutorial assumes almost no prior knowledge of matplotlib.
-   However, if you are not familiar with matplotlib, it is a good idea to check out some of the `introductory matplotlib tutorials <https://matplotlib.org/tutorials/index.html>`_. matplotlib's documentation itself -- although very extensive -- can appear slightly intimidating to a beginner.
+   However, if you are not familiar with matplotlib, it is a good idea to check out some of the :std:doc:`introductory Matplotlib tutorials <tutorials/index>` matplotlib's documentation itself -- although very extensive -- can appear slightly intimidating to a beginner.
    There are also a great number of other tutorials online which may be more approachable.